Increased Formation And Secretion Of Urine

 The treatment for diabetes insipidus varies depending on the type:

 • Central Diabetes Insipidus: This type is typically treated with desmopressin (DDAVP), a synthetic analog of ADH.
-DDAVP helps to increase water reabsorption in the kidneys and reduce urine output.
+DDAVP helps to increase water reabsorption in the kidneys and reduce urine output It's one of those things that adds up.
+That alone is useful..

 • Nephrogenic Diabetes Insipidus: Treatment for nephrogenic diabetes insipidus focuses on addressing the underlying cause, such as discontinuing offending medications or correcting electrolyte imbalances.
 In some cases, diuretics such as hydrochlorothiazide may be used to reduce urine output.